-They are all ideas that people want to believe in.
-They believe in them so much, they will cast that vote, buy that iPad, sign up on Facebook and dance in their bedroom to the music, or spend €300m on a satellite launch.
+They are all novel ideas that people believe in.
+They believe in them enough to cast that vote for Olympics in London, buy an iPad, give away their privacy on Facebook, dance in their bedroom to the music, or spend €300m on a satellite launch.